intralotbr/_docs/api-keno-revenda.md

 }
 ```

+### /notifications/pending
+- Available for All

+This endpoint will retrieve details about all notifications which are still pending from your account.

+**Expected Variables**
+- day : *(optional)* A single day in format YYYY-MM-DD to retrieve notifications from that day alone
+- type : *(optional)* Retrieve only notifications from that type.
+More information on Notifications section below.
+- page : *(optional)* For paginated results.
+API will return 100 entries per page in ascending order by date

+### /notifications/failed
+- Available for All

+This endpoint will retrieve details about all notifications which failed to be submitted from your account.

+**Expected Variables**
+- day : *(optional)* A single day in format YYYY-MM-DD to retrieve notifications from that day alone
+- type : *(optional)* Retrieve only notifications from that type.
+More information on Notifications section below.
+- page : *(optional)* For paginated results.
+API will return 100 entries per page in ascending order by date

+### /notifications/sent
+- Available for All

+This endpoint will retrieve details about all notifications which were sent from your account.

+**Expected Variables**
+- day : *(optional)* A single day in format YYYY-MM-DD to retrieve notifications from that day alone
+- type : *(optional)* Retrieve only notifications from that type.
+More information on Notifications section below.
+- page : *(optional)* For paginated results.
+API will return 100 entries per page in ascending order by date

 ## Webhooks
 You can setup a public reachable URL on the options for the Webhook functionality.
 This URL must be secured by a valid SSL.
 After activating an URL, we'll send every future notification to that URL.